franciscop/statux/README.md

 ## Examples

-Help me write these? :)
+Some examples to show how *statux* works.
+Help me write these?
+And feel free to [suggest new ones](https://github.com/franciscop/statux/issues/new?template=suggest-example.md).

 ### Todo list